Premiere Creative’s Approach To Search Engine Optimization

 - Analyze Competitor Backlinks: Back to the olive oil company example!
 Let’s say a neighboring farm’s olive oil was just written about in a popular food magazine.
 Identify the aspects of their business or products that attracted attention from the publication, and perhaps recreate them in your business.

-- Guest Posting on 3rd Party Websites: Writing a guest post for a third party blog or website can help court backlinks to your site.
-In return for the free content, 3rd parties often allow guest posters to include backlinks to their own site within the post.
+- Guest Posting on Third-Party Websites: Writing a guest post for a third-party blog or website can help court backlinks to your site.
+In return for the free content, third-parties often allow guest posters to include backlinks to their own site within the post.

 - Social Profile Linking: This practice can fold in nicely with an existing influencer marketing campaign – something that Premiere Creative is quite familiar with.
 Getting popular social media profiles on Instagram, Facebook, and Twitter to link to your website can drive high-quality to your traffic, build authority, and bolster your rank on organic Google search.